 Thailand is in the center of Southeast Asia, 68 million people, with Bangkok the capital city.
 Thai people migrated from Southwest China to Southwest Asia.
 Thailand is rice producer.
 Thai food is known for its enthusiastic use of fresh herbs and spices.
-The flavors in Thai food come from garlic, galangal, coriander/cilantro, lemongrass, shallots, pepper, Kaffir lime leaves, shrimp paste, fish sauce, and chilies.
-This article is dedicated to Kaffir lime fruit and Kaffir lime leaves.
+The flavors in Thai food come from garlic, galangal, coriander/cilantro, lemongrass, shallots, pepper, Makrut lime leaves, shrimp paste, fish sauce, and chilies.
+This article is dedicated to Kaffir lime fruit and Kaffir (Makrut) lime leaves.

 - The botanical name, Citrus hystrix

 - Known with over 20 different official, Latin synonyms

 - Kkabuyaw or kulubot in the Philippines